westonkl/InterviewPrep/README.md

 7. Security problems

 ## DDL:
-- DDL is short name of **Data Definition Language**, which deals with database schemas and descriptions, of how the data should reside in the database.
+- DDL is short for **Data Definition Language**, which deals with database schemas and descriptions, of how the data should reside in the database.
    - **CREATE**
       - to create a database and its objects like (table, index, views, store procedure, function, and triggers)
    - **ALTER**